Promoting Civic Actions in Elementary Schools

 As described in the video at right (below on phones), teachers can use the STEPWISE framework for lessons and activities to help students to gain expertise, confidence & motivation for eventually self-directing research-informed & negotiated action (RiNA) projects to overcome harms of their concern in relationships among science & technology and societies & environments (STSE).
 Further details and samples of student work are provided below.

-We are currently recruiting teachers to collaborate with us in developing & sharing ‘classroom-ready’ teaching & learning resources for elementary school classes based on the STEPWISE framework.
-If you would like to join us in this, write to: STSE.Actions@gmail.com
+We are currently collaborating with teachers to develop & share ‘classroom-ready’ teaching & learning resources for elementary school classes based on the STEPWISE framework.
+We plan to post examples of such resources on this page.

 Phases of the STEPWISE Pedagogy